 Most importantly, do not promise confidentiality to a student when it comes to issues regarding the child’s safety.
 However, always talk privately with the student before letting others know of your concerns.

-For more information on how you can help your students, contact Prevention Specialist, Alicia Celis at email@example.com.
+For more information on how you can help your students, contact Prevention Specialist, Morgan Phillips at firstname.lastname@example.org.
 If you are in the Phoenix-Metro area, Tucson or Prescott, AZ, you can also request a classroom presentation.

 If you need help in identifying your next steps, and you need someone to talk to, Teen Lifeline is always here for YOU, to listen and to help!